bloxstreet/support/staff-information/staff-regulations.md

 ## In-Game Conduct
 {: .text-red-300 }

   *  Professionalism is required while in public eye.
 Team Leader+ should utilize proper grammar in all BloxStreet games, both on and off duty.
-Behaving unprofessionally reflects badly on our the group.
-We don’t want to be known as a group that behaves unprofessionally.
+Behaving unprofessionally reflects badly on the group.
   *  LRs and MRs are to be working while at the store.
 Staff members who mess around at the store will receive consequences.
 If a staff member wishes to converse with others and/or take a break from their general duties, they should go off duty.
   *  Players who choose to act unprofessionally while off duty will be subject to the same consequences one would receive while on duty.
   *  Staff members may NOT go idle in the middle of the store.
 If a staff member wishes to go idle, they may respawn into the staff room by resetting their character.